Form 16 Part A and Part B Reconciliation for AY 2026-27

 - File only after the figures are supportable and e-verify the return on time.

-- Ignoring Form 26AS mismatch.
+- Ignoring a Form 26AS mismatch and filing anyway.

-The most expensive mistake is often choosing the wrong route.
-A revised return, rectification request, AIS feedback, ITR-U, demand payment, grievance, and notice reply solve different problems.
-Do not use one route just because it is visible on the portal.
+The bigger risk is often the route, not the number.
+A revised return, rectification request, AIS feedback, ITR-U, demand payment, grievance, and notice reply each solve different problems.
+Do not reach for a route just because it is visible on the portal.

 Useful MyeCA paths